teramonagi/oandar/README.md

 # oandar
-oandar is a R wrapper for the [OANDA REST API](http://developer.oanda.com/rest-live/introduction/).
+`oandar` package is a R wrapper for the [OANDA REST API](http://developer.oanda.com/rest-live/introduction/).

 # Installation